trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 **Book Recommendation:** The Hidden Life of Dogs - Elizabeth Marshall Thomas

-> Learning can take over where natural selection left off, optimizing the individuals in their own lifetimes by extracting information from the world encountered and using it to make local improvements.
+> Learning can take over where natural selection left off, optimizing the individuals in their lifetimes by extracting information from the world encountered and using it to make local improvements.

 #### Comprehension comes in degrees